CivicActions/hailstone/README.md

 ### NOTE -

 When you add some documentation to README file and ssg-rhel7-ds-justifications.yaml, Jenkins will run a build and create an AMI in AWS.

+### To Do -
+A shell script can be created to launch packer build to ease the process.
+The script can also check  before build if any required variable is missing and guide use for the same.